Graduate School

 Graduate students do not need to submit a Leave of Absence form if they do not enroll in summer term.

 It should be noted that graduate assistantship eligibility requires enrollment levels that supersede those contained in this continuous enrollment policy.
-Various agencies and offices maintain their own registration requirements that also may exceed those specified by this continuous enrollment policy (e.g., those of the Veterans Administration, Immigration and Naturalization Service for international students, and those required for federal financial aid programs.)
-Therefore, it is the student’s responsibility to register for the appropriate number of credits that may be required for funding eligibility and/or compliance as outlined by specific agency regulations under which they are governed. - Leave of Absence
+Various agencies and offices (e.g., Veterans Administration, Immigration and Naturalization Services) maintain their own registration requirements that also may exceed those specified by this continuous enrollment policy.
+Therefore, it is the student’s responsibility to register for the appropriate number of credits that may be required for funding eligibility and/or compliance as outlined by specific agency regulations under which they are governed.

-Leave of Absence Categories- Regular.
-Regular leave of absence is granted on a term-by-term basis in cases where the student demonstrates good cause (e.g., illness, temporary departure from the university for employment, family issues, financial need, personal circumstances).
+Leave of absence is granted on a term-by-term basis for personal, financial, or other reasons.
 Students who request a leave of absence must:

-- Students who matriculate fall term 2016 or later may use unlimited leaves as long as time to degree constraints are met (7 years for master's degrees and graduate certificates; 9 years for doctoral degrees).
-Leaves of absence may be approved for up to three terms at a time, but must be renewed to retain student status.
+iii.
+Students who matriculate fall term 2016 or later1 may use unlimited leaves as long as time to degree constraints are met (7 years for master's degrees and graduate certificates; 9 years for doctoral degrees).
+Leaves of absence must be renewed to retain student status.
 Failure to renew the leave of absence or register will result in the loss of student status.

 Students with approved on-leave status are not required to pay tuition or fees.
 However, students who must register as per section I, "Minimum Registration," must pay both tuition and student fees.